My dad has Parkinson’s disease

 Today I have regained my sense of stability.
 Distance has given me a freedom I never would have expected.
 As the thirty-nine-year-old mother of two young girls, I view the world through a parent’s eyes.
 Even though my dad had Parkinson’s disease I see now, he did his best and so did I.

-Katherine Pickett is the owner of POP Editorial Services LLC, where she provides copyediting, proofreading, and developmental editing to authors and publishers across the country.
+Katherine Pickett, the author of "My dad has Parkinson’s Disease," is the owner of POP Editorial Services LLC, where she provides copyediting, proofreading, and developmental editing to authors and publishers across the country.